Spirilo/Spirilo/README.md

 -->

 ## About me
 Hey there!
 My name is Niko, and I am eager to learn more on programming every day.
-Recently graduated from 12 weeks intense Full Stack bootcamp, and now working on own projects.
+Recently graduated from 12 week intense Full Stack bootcamp, and now working on own projects.
 Heres link to my LinkedIn as well.
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin&labelColor=blue)](https://www.linkedin.com/in/niko-rappe-883001263/)